Raku/CCR/Remaster/Zoffix Znet/IRC-Client-Raku-Multi-Server-IRC-or-Awesome-Async-Interfaces-with-Raku.md

 First, our plugin remains oblivious that it's being run on multiple servers.
 Its replies get redirected to the correct server and `IRC::Client` still executes its method handler in a thread-safe way.

 In the `IRC::Client`'s constructor we added `:servers` attribute that takes a `Hash`.
 The keys of this `Hash` are servers' labels and values are server-specific configurations that override global settings.
-So `freenode` server gets its `:nick` and `:channels` from the `:nick` and `:channels` attributes we give to `IRC::Client`, while the `local` server overrides those with its own values.
+So `libera` server gets its `:nick` and `:channels` from the `:nick` and `:channels` attributes we give to `IRC::Client`, while the `local` server overrides those with its own values.

 The debug output now has server labels printed, to indicate to which server the event applies: